cutthroat78/sionnach.xyz/content/video-game-lawnmower-game.md

     - No issue to me, but may be for other people
   - You can get stuck and be forced to restart or wait out until you run out of fuel
     - I got stuck once on the rocks that were around river
-  - The resolution is capped to 1280x720
+  - When I select a resolution above 1280x720, the game looks the same as when it was on 1280x720
   - Performance
     - Lag spikes when turning sometimes
     - Screen tearing happens often for me